mnelissen/coo/README.md

 * fixup class pointer in multiple inheritance virtual call
 * recognize global variables (searched, but never any added)
 * calls to member functions from constructors does not need to be the VMT version
+* add destructors, plus call them for stack variables
+* define final classes for non-resolved virtual-using classes and use them

 ## License